 Beyond question, making a video game solo is challenging, and not everyone is mentally prepared for it.
 Fortunately, this article has all the answers you may need before launching your first indie game project solo.
 Keep reading and learn more!

-Mainly, making games solo requires changing a wide range of hats, from programming to 2D/3D art production, time management, and even marketing.
-Critical decision-making is also a must, inasmuch as you will need to make research-based and impactful decisions without consulting with reliable partners.
+Mainly, making games solo requires changing a range of hats, from programming to 2D/3D art production, time management, and even marketing.
+Critical decision-making is also necessary since you will need to make research-based and impactful decisions without consulting with reliable partners.

-Moreover, insight into the market and knowledge of a tech stack account for other two essential features you must be aware of before jumping into your first solo project.
+Moreover, insight into the market and knowledge of a tech stack account for two other essential features you must be aware of before jumping into your first solo project.
 At first sight, it may seem too much, but once you get into it and watch your dream game come to life, things start to pop up differently.
 After all, the choice is yours.
-You can always do all the work from scratch on your own or hire game developers to help you out.
+You can always do all the work from scratch or hire game developers to help you out.

-First, make sure you have cherry-picked the best game engine that fits your project.
+First, ensure you cherry-picked the best game engine that fits your project.
 Most likely, the choice will be between Unity and Unreal Engine.
-If you opt for indie solo game development, chances are Unity will become your best friend.
+If you opt for indie solo game development, Unity will become your best friend.
 It is a perfect match for beginners willing to create their first platformer, FPS, or a simple mobile project.

 Second, learn C#, an object-oriented multi-paradigm programming language that powers Unity.
-Without this knowledge, you will be unable to create a back-end part of your video game because each game mechanic, enemy behavior, and other interactivity mechanism requires the use of scripts.
+Without this knowledge, you will be unable to create a back-end part of your video game because each game mechanic, enemy behavior, and other interactivity mechanism requires scripts.
 These, in turn, are usually written in C#.

-Fourth, once you master Unity, C#, and Blender, it is time to create a game design document (GDD), pouring your ideas onto paper.
+Fourth, once you master Unity, C#, and Blender, you must create a game design document (GDD), pouring your ideas onto paper.
 When backstory, mechanic ideas, and 2D concept art are ready, you can open up Unity to start doing magic.
-Level design can be done on physical paper with or without the blocking stage when you pile up gray boxes inside Unity to come up with a level layout.
+Level design can be done on physical paper with or without the blocking stage when you pile up gray boxes inside Unity to create a level layout.

-Fifth, after having a level layout and a number of modeled low-poly 3D assets inside Blender, you can rig, skin, and animate everything.
+Fifth, after having a level layout and several modeled low-poly 3D assets inside Blender, you can rig, skin, and animate everything.
 Another essential tip is to use Unity Asset Store, where you can find either low-cost or even free models for any taste.
-Solo indie game development unquestionably requires you to refer to third-party assets to save time making each asset from scratch on your own.
+Solo indie game development requires you to refer to third-party assets to save time making each asset from scratch.

 Another noteworthy hint implies learning from professionals.
-Look how large-scale game development studios finalize their projects and what publishers make deals with them.
+Look at how large-scale game development studios finalize their projects and what publishers deal with them.
 Also, visit their official websites to gain more insight into their portfolios and other stuff.
-For example, you can learn more about game development workflows by visiting the Game-Ace website, a professional studio with a prosperous project portfolio — game-ace.com.
+For example, you can learn more about game development workflows by visiting the Game-Ace website, a professional studio with a prosperous project portfolio.

 Remember that you multiply your expertise by watching others do their job.
-Standing on the shoulders of titans is an excellent starting point from where more prospects come into sight.
-When you polish your indie game, research publishers that make successful deals with solo game developers and negotiate with them.
+Standing on the shoulders of the titans is an excellent starting point where more prospects come into sight.
+When you polish your indie game, research publishers that successfully deal with solo game developers and negotiate with them.
 Or merely upload your final product to Google Play, Steam, App Store, etc. The choice is yours when all is set up!